insected/bobbae_gcp-wiki/IoT-Networking.md

 ### NB-IoT

-[NB-IoT](https://en.wikipedia.org/wiki/Narrowband_IoT), or Narrowband IoT, is another way to tackle cellular M2M for low power devices.
-It is based on a DSSS modulation similar to the old Neul version of Weightless-W. Huawei, Ericsson, and Qualcomm are active proponents of this protocol and are involved in putting it together.
+[NB-IoT](https://en.wikipedia.org/wiki/Narrowband_IoT), or Narrowband IoT, is another way to tackle [Cellular M2M](https://www.simfony.com/what-is-m2m-cellular-connectivity/) for low power devices.
+It is based on a [DSSS modulation](https://en.wikipedia.org/wiki/Direct-sequence_spread_spectrum) similar to the old [Neul version of Weightless-W](https://en.wikipedia.org/wiki/Weightless_(wireless_communications)).
+Huawei, Ericsson, and Qualcomm are active proponents of this protocol and are involved in putting it together.

+### 3G & 4G

+[3G](https://en.wikipedia.org/wiki/3G) was the first “high speed” cellular network, and is a name that refers to a number of technologies that meet [IMT-2000 standards](https://networkencyclopedia.com/imt-2000/).
+[4G](https://en.wikipedia.org/wiki/4G) is the generation of cellular standards that followed 3G, and is what most people use today for mobile cellular data.
+You can use 3G and 4G for IoT devices, but the application needs a constant power source or must be able to be recharged regularly.

 ### 5G